 "LENZIE, town and quoad sacra parish in Dumbartonshire and Lanarkshire, and an ancient district wholly in Dumbartonshire.
 The town stands 6¼ miles north-east of Glasgow. and has a post office, with money order and telegraph departments, under Glasgow, a railway junction station, Established, United Presbyterian, and Episcopalian churches, and the Glasgow Convalescent Home, and is near the Barony or Woodilee Lunatic Asylum.
 Pop. of the town, 1316; of the quoad sacra parish, 1440.
 This district was originally a barony belonging to the Earls of Wigton, but was afterwards co-extensive with all the detached section of Dumbartonshire, now forming Kirkintilloch and Cumbernauld parishes."

 [From The Gazetteer of Scotland, by Rev. John Wilson, 1882.]

+You can see the administrative areas in which Lenzie has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NS653727 (Lat/Lon: 55.922644, -4.154398), Lenzie which are provided by:
+You can see maps centred on OS grid reference NS655720 (Lat/Lon: 55.922644, -4.154398), Lenzie which are provided by: